spacewalkproject/spacewalk-wiki/HowToInstall210.md

 # Spacewalk Installation Instructions

-These are installation instructions for new installations of Spacewalk Nightly (2.11).
-If you are upgrading to nightly from older versions, see [[HowToUpgradeNightly]].

-Spacewalk 2.10 installation instructions are available at [[HowToInstall]].
+These are installation instructions for new installations of Spacewalk 2.10.
+If you are upgrading from older versions, see [[HowToUpgrade]].
+If you want to use the nightly builds please see instructions on [[HowToInstallNightly]].
+Spacewalk 2.9 installation instructions are available at [[HowToInstall29]].

-Instructions to upgrade to Spacewalk 2.10 are available at [[HowToUpgrade]].
+*NOTE:* Nightly repo contains developers' snapshot and it is not suitable for production environment.
+Especially beware that you might not be able to upgrade from the nightly installation to the next release, especially with respect to the database schema.

 ----
 ## Prerequisites